Filter by Category

 with Jeremy Smith

-In this seven week course, you will explore the beauty of clay by learning to make coil pots, boxes, tiles and functional pottery.
+In this ten week course, you will explore the beauty of clay by learning to make coil pots, boxes, tiles and functional pottery.
 Students may personalize their approach to learning new wheel-thrown and hand-building methods.
 Tools will be available during class.
-Students will be responsible for purchasing their own clay, approximately $25.
+Students will be responsible for purchasing their own clay, approximately $12.50 per bag.
 Information about the clay required will be given at first class.